claudantus/RomanAPI/README.md

 # Description
 ## Roman Numerals
 The module romanapi/roman contains functions to convert a decimal number, to a Roman numeral, e.g., 4 to 'IV'.
 The accepted range of decimals is set to 1-3999.
 The module contains a unit test, testing mostly edge cases.
+In principle, I could also have imported an existing package such as https://pkg.go.dev/github.com/brandenc40/romannumeral.

 ### Room for improvement
 Instead of restricting the service only to Roman numerals, one could think of generalizing these.
 A simple extension would be the creation of English spelled numbers from decimals, e.g., 123 to 'one hundred and twenty three'.
 In order to successfully reach this, the module should be configurable, were a mapping table and the limits for the input can be given.
+Addintionally, a few minor adaptations in the code would be required.
 Using the example before, this could look similar to the table below.
 ```
 {
     1: 'one',